AvivMark/GO-Api/README.md

-# GO-PINGER-API
+# PINGER-API
-Api built in go, serving hosts(ip) exist in json file
+Api built in go, use this api to create a self monitoring api

 ## Configuration